 There are three categories of student diversity: disabilities, difficulties and disadvantages (Mitchell, 2015).

 - Disabilities are categorised as sensory, motor or neurological impairments (Mitchell, 2015).
 Disabilities cannot be completely overcome through therapy or intervention; the child has the disability for life.
 Disabilities include visual impairment, hearing loss, physical disabilities, health and medical issues, autism spectrum disorder, intellectual/cognitive disability, and traumatic brain injury.
-The Education Council classifies disabilities into four categories: physical, cognitive, sensory and social/emotional (Australian Government Department of Education).
+The Education Council classifies disabilities into four categories: physical, cognitive, sensory and social/emotional (Australian Government Department of Education, Skills and Employment).

 - Difficulties refers to a behavioural or emotional disorder or a specific difficulty in one or more areas of learning.
 According to Mitchell (2015), ‘The educational need is considered to arise primarily from problems in the interaction between the student and the educational context’.
 Woodward (2002) organises difficulties into three categories: general difficulty (no disability and IQ between 70 and 100), specific learning difficulty, and non-verbal learning difficulty (a disorder of fine and/or gross motor skills).
 Specific learning difficulty is defined as a significant difficulty in one academic area while coping well, or even excelling, in other areas (eg dyslexia).

 - Disadvantages refers to issues stemming from ‘socio-economic, cultural, and/or linguistic factors’ (Mitchell, 2015) where educators need to try to compensate for these and ‘level the playing field’.